codess-aus/PL-900/PowerApps.md

 You should use canvas apps for highly customizable layouts.
 Canvas apps provide full control over user interface and how screens can interact with each other.

+**Combo box control** This control allows you to display a list and search for items.
+The search is performed in the server so performance is not affected by very large data sources.

+**List box control**.
+This control displays all items from the list in the user screen.
+You cannot search for items with this control and the screen scroll size will expand significantly.

+**Drop down control**.
+This control can conserve the screen scroll size, displaying only the selected item.
+However, you cannot search for items with this control and all data sources are loaded at once, resulting in a potential low performance.

+**Radio control**.
+This control is best used with only a few items.
+You cannot search for items with this control and the screen scroll size Will expand significantly if you display more than two hundred items.

 ## Model-driven app
 Complex business process apps with simple user interfaces.
 Model-driven apps can automatically generate the application layout for your business data and processes stored